earthlingbridget/hannahbridgetprice/content/recipes/ragu.md

 &nbsp;
 ### Additional notes
-* Feel free to use dried porcini instead of shiitake.
 * If you only have red wine, but not red wine stock pots, use it and use less water.
 * I use Blue Dragon's creamed coconut, if you only have coconut cream, use less water.